 3) Make time for the American Museum of Natural History – The American Museum of Natural History is a symbol of the city and a top place to visit in New York City.
 Packed with exhibitions representing people and animals throughout the ages, the museum also has a planetarium and a digital 3D and 2D theater, as well as special visiting exhibitions and plenty of places to eat and shop.

 4) Dine at some of the best restaurants in the area – From classic Jewish delis and Dominican standbys to some of the best eats – the options on the Upper West Side will satisfy nearly the mood.
 Around Lincoln Square, it’s always a scene at The Smith, which is a popular brunch and pre-theatre dinner spot.
 As you head north, the 70’s, and 80’s along Columbus and Amsterdam are lined with endless options.

 5) Enjoy a performance at The Lincoln Center – The venue is home to some of the best opera, film, theater, and more.
 It’s an iconic spot on the Upper West Side and is the heart of New York City’s culture.
 Lincoln Center is home to 12 performing arts companies and educational institutions dedicated to arts of music, dance, and drama including Lincoln Center for the Performing Arts.

-We welcome you to visit our New York City LifeWorx locations for an in-person consultation.
+We welcome you to visit one of our New York City offices for an in-person consultation.
+This office is by appointment only.
 Success for us is finding the perfect local match for your family while maintaining clear and consistent communication.Contact Us Today!